If you are in the Ashland OH

-Please do not call us if you are located outside of Ashland, Ohio as we do not know other beekeepers throughout the U.S. We primarily remove swarms in Ashland, OH and Mansfield, OH and the surrounding areas.
+We get calls from all over the U.S. - please do not call us if you are located outside of the Ashland OH area as we do not know other beekeepers throughout the U.S. Most of the swarms we get are in Ashland, OH or Mansfield OH and the surrounding areas.
+Once bees move into a structure; house, shed, building, etc. this is no longer a swarm but a hive.
+We do not remove hives from structures or buildings.

 Honey Bee Swarm Pictures